How Much You Need to Save for College

 How to Determine How Much You Will Need to Save

-The 3X Rule
+The 1/3 Rule

 The 1/3 Rule is based on the idea that people rarely pay for a major expense in one big lump sum.
-Rather, they spread out the costs over time by combining savings and debt with current income.
+Instead, they spread the costs over time by combining savings and debt with current income.
 One-third of the cost might come from past income (savings), one-third from current income, and one-third from future income (loans).

 See also: What You Can Pay For with a 529 Plan